Ashraf Ghani: Minister of Finance (2002–2004)

-On 2 June 2002, Ghani became finance minister of the new Transitional Afghan government under president Karzai.
+On 2 June 2002, Ghani became finance minister of the new Transitional Afghan government under President Karzai.
 This government would last until 2004, when it was to be replaced by a "fully representative government".

 He carried out extensive reforms, including issuing a new currency, computerizing treasury operations, instituting a single treasury account, adopting a policy of balanced budgets and using budgets as the central policy instrument, centralizing revenue collection, tariff reform and overhauling customs.
 He instituted regular reporting to the cabinet, the public and international stakeholders as a tool of transparency and accountability, and required donors to focus their interventions on three sectors, improving accountability with government counterparts and preparing a development strategy that held Afghans more accountable for their own future development.
 He assisted with the National Solidarity Program, which covered 13,000 of the country's estimated 20,000 villages.

 Chancellor of Kabul University (2004–2008)

-From 22 December 2004 to 21 December 2008, Ghani served as Chancellor of Kabul University.
-After Karzai was elected in October 2004, Ghani had declined to join his cabinet and instead asked to be appointed to this post.
+After Karzai was elected in October 2004, Ghani had declined to join his cabinet and instead asked to be appointed to the chancellorship at Kabul University.
+From 22 December 2004 to 21 December 2008, Ghani thus served as Chancellor of Kabul University.
 He focused on rebuilding the university and its resources after years of conflict and neglect under the Taliban government.

-Ghani also engaged in many other activities during this time.

 In January 2005, Ghani co-founded the Institute for State Effectiveness with Clare Lockhart, of which he was chairman.
 The institute focused on the role of the state and transparency in governance.
 The organization's work was discussed at the UN and World Bank in September 2005.
 With Lockhart, he later published the book Fixing Failed States: A Framework for Rebuilding a Fractured World in 2008.

 In 2005, he became a member of the Commission on Legal Empowerment of the Poor, an independent initiative hosted by the United Nations Development Programme.

 Throughout 2005, Ghani gave many keynote speeches across the world, including the American Bar Association's International Rule of Law Symposium, the Trans-Atlantic Policy Network, the annual meeting of the Norwegian Government's development staff, CSIS's meeting on UN reform, the UN–OECD–World Bank's meeting on Fragile States and TED Global.

 He also regularly gave interviews and contributed to the Financial Times, International Herald Tribune, Los Angeles Times, The New York Times, The Wall Street Journal, and The Washington Post.

 At the end of 2006, the Financial Times ran a front-page report speculating that Ghani was a top candidate to succeed Kofi Annan as secretary-general of the United Nations.
 He was quoted as saying, "I hope to win, through ideas."